Thank you for considering booking a program with Yamnuska Mountain Adventures! We look forward to experiencing the mountains with you.

 - For full-day and half-day Learn to Rock Climb and Learn to Ice Climb departures, there is no penalty for cancellation provided we receive your written notice (email@example.com) 48 hours before your scheduled departure.

-- Cancellation less than 6 weeks before the program start and during the program results in loss of the entire amount paid.
+- Cancellation less than 42 days before the program start and during the program results in a loss of the entire amount paid.

 - We will gladly accept a substitute guest should you not be able to attend provided they meet the prerequisites for the program.